dankamongmen/notcurses/README.md

 and subsequent characters on the line may be misplaced.

 It is worth knowing that several terminals draw the block characters directly, rather than loading them from a font.
 This is generally desirable.
-Quadrants and sextants are not the place to demonstrate your design virtuosity.
+Quadrants, sextants, and octants are not the place to demonstrate your design virtuosity.
 To inspect your environment's rendering of drawing characters, run `notcurses-info`.
 The desired output ought look something like this:

 <p align="center">